jltng/htn-2022/README.md

-# Beat to the Step: Hack the North 2022 Submission
+# Beats to the Step: Hack the North 2022 Submission

 Jason Chen, Lucia Kim, Julie Tang